ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neonatal_disorders/index.rst

 .. todo::

-  Add an overview of the GBD modeling section.
+  Add an overview of the GBD modeling section, citing [GBD-2017-YLD-Appendix-Neonatal-Disorders]_ and [GBD-2017-CoD-Appendix-Neonatal-Disorders]_.

 Cause Hierarchy